-Your #1 seeds are procrastination, self-doubt and fear of failure.
+Your #1 seeds are procrastination, self-doubt, and fear of failure.
 When procrastination sends that ball across the net you return it with the ball of organization.
 Organize your thoughts and ideas.
 Perhaps even develop an outline as motivation; while incorporating time management.
-When self-doubt sends a fast ball into your mid court–you volley and return it with a ball of working it out.
+When self-doubt sends a fastball into your mid-court–you volley and return it with a ball of working it out.
 By getting the kinks out of your basic idea as you hone your outline.
-Finally, when fear of failure returns that ball in your court; you send back the ball of rough draft at the speed of lightning into fear’s far corner.
+Finally, when fear of failure returns that ball in your court; you send back the ball of the rough draft at the speed of lightning into fear’s far corner.
 Who knows you just might get the advantage to serve an ace of a book right down the centre service line!

 © Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.